dkary/template/README.md

 ## Tweaking

-You can prevent the .gitkeep files from showing up in your folders by removing them from the cached cookie.
+You can prevent the .gitkeep files from showing up in your folders by removing them from the cached cookie (although it's a bit of a hack).
 Using Anaconda Prompt:

 ```
 C:\Users\username> cd .cookiecutters